abreslav/async-proto/KEEP-COROUTINES.md

 ### Generators

-Another typical use case for coroutines would be lazily computed sequences of values (handled by `yield` in C#, Python and many other languages):
+Another typical use case for coroutines would be lazily computed sequences (handled by `yield` in C#, Python and many other languages):

 ```
 val seq = input.filter { it.isValid() }.map { it.toFoo() }.filter { it.isGood() }
 ```

-This style of expressing (lazy) collection filtering/mapping is often acceptable, but has its drawbacks:
+This style of expressing (lazy) filtering/mapping is often acceptable, but has its drawbacks:

- - `it` is not always fine for a name, and a meaningful name has to be repeated in each lambda
+ - `it` is not always fine for a name, and a meaningful name has to be repeated in each lambda,
- - multiple intermediate objects created
+ - multiple intermediate objects created,
- - non-trivial control flow and exception handling are a challenge
+ - non-trivial control flow and exception handling are a challenge.

 As a coroutine, this becomes close to a "comprehension":